 In August 2019, Google set the SEO world alight with a blog on expertise, authority and trust.
 Then in December 2022, it announced the arrival of a new E: Experience.

-Ultimately, it’s about the quality of content on your site and various other on and offsite signals.
-One of which (we think!) is brand mentions in authoritative editorial publications (not linked mentions necessarily, just brand mentions, otherwise known as implied links).
+Ultimately, it’s about the quality of content on your site and various other on and off-site signals.
+One of which is brand mentions in authoritative editorial publications (not linked mentions necessarily, just brand mentions, otherwise known as implied links).

 He went on to confirm: “…the context in which you engage online, and how people talk about you online, actually can impact what you rank for.”

-So we think that being featured in contextually relevant publications is key to EEAT and important for organic search engine rankings.
-We also suspect simple brand mentions are now becoming more important and acting as ‘mini votes’.
+Now, years later, we know that being featured in contextually relevant publications is key to EEAT and important for organic search engine rankings.
+We also know simple brand mentions are important and act as ‘mini votes’.
+We’ve seen it track in the campaigns we’ve managed.

 How do you get these brand mentions?
 The answer is of course: digital PR.